Checklist for Evaluating Contract Management Software

 Nothing makes or break a fiscal year than foregoing a revenue opportunity.
-As your team is juggling several contracts at the same time, it is normal that staff just gets too busy to pay attention to every single date relating to the contract.
-However, a renewal date is not one that you want to miss.
+As your team is juggling several contracts at the same time, it is normal that staff gets too busy to pay attention to every single date relating to the contract.
+However, a renewal date is not one you want to miss.

 Ability for Electronic Signatures